 In most cases, it can take weeks to months to recover from hand surgery.
 Following your surgeon’s aftercare directions and keeping your follow-up appointments are vital to a full recovery.

-To learn more about what hand surgery can do for you, call or go online to schedule your appointment with Dr. Moffitt, a fellowship-trained hand surgeon, and start feeling better.
+To learn more about what hand surgery can do for you, call or go online to schedule your appointment and start feeling better.